Background pattern

 Your doctor will decide how much diazepam you should take and how often.
 The dose will be lower than the normal dose used for adults.

-If you have obesity, the medication may take longer to work.
+If you are overweight, the medication may take longer to work.
 Additionally, the effects of diazepam may take longer to disappear, including possible side effects.

-Take this medication preferably in the afternoon or at night.
+Take this medication preferably in the afternoon or evening.

 The tablet can be divided into two equal parts.